Hetachi/FrontEndTraining/goals/theoretical.md

 * Flexbox
 * Stacking context

-#Theoretical study goals for website performance
+# Theoretical study goals for website performance
 It is expected to have a good theoretical knowledge on the following website performance topics:

 * HTTP request impact on performance
     * How browsers download resources
 * Impact of position of scripts and stylesheets in the markup of the website
-* Minifaction and gzipping
+* Minification and gzipping
 * CDNs